mmtk/mmtk-openjdk/README.md

 $ rustup component add llvm-tools-preview
 ```

-We use `fop` as it is a relatively small benchmark but also exercises the GC.
+In this example, we focus on the DaCapo benchmarks and the `GenImmix`
-In order to best tune our GC performance, we use a stress factor of 4 MB in
+collector.
+For best results, it is recommended to profile the workload you are
-order to trigger more GC events.
-We use three invocations of the benchmark to
+interested in measuring.
+We use `fop` as it is a relatively small benchmark but
-reduce variance in results.
-We use the `GenImmix` collector as the collector of
+also exercises the GC.
+In order to best tune our GC performance, we use a
-choice for profiling as it is currently our best performing GC algorithm.
+stress factor of 4 MB in order to trigger more GC events.

 First we compile MMTk with profiling support: